lordiusJaym/Qoryn-Tiin/common/submissionsprocess.md

 # So you wanna help develop Qoryn Tiin?

 Great!
 We're happy to have you.
-Before you start worldbuilding, please familiarize yourself with our [WHATEVER THIS IS CALLED].
-There are several

-whatever i don't have the patience now to write all hospitable

-[CENTRALIZATION > LIKELIHOOD OF AFFECTING OTHER PROJECTS; MORE CENTRALIZED, MORE LIKELY; LESS CENTRALISED, LESS LIKELY]
+Before you start worldbuilding, please familiarize yourself with our guidelines for the process of submitting ideas.
+Note that this is a living document and that the rules may change as the Qoryn Tiin develops.
+If you have any questions, about the guidelines or anything else, feel free to contact a moderator on Reddit or Discord.

+___

 Over time, Qoryn Tiin will host many different projects at varying scopes.
 There will be more centralized ones that have the potential to affect all of canon, and there will be less centralized ones that likely won't.
 More centralized topics include magic systems, global geography, and broad history.
 Less centralized topics include details of specific places, races, and languages, among others.
 Due to the differing nature of these topics, the submission process will vary depending on the level of centralization.